Part 1: The Notes I've Been Taking.

 I am only going to pivot and say a few things that are now, more important than ever.
 And by saying, I'll probably just end up posting links.
 My wordsmithing isn't great at the moment, but I've been collecting links.

 The Fediverse is a viable option.
-It may be the only option.
+It [edit: the indie web] may be the only option.

 SpaceHey will be one of the few exceptions for me going forward, because at least there's no algorithm screwing with things.
 I'll revisit my thoughts on [that] platform occasionally.